kubesys/client-python/README.md

 # client-Python

-We expect to provide a go client:
+We expect to provide a python client:
 - **Flexibility**.
 It can support all Kubernetes-based systems with minimized extra development, such as [Openshift](https://www.redhat.com/en/technologies/cloud-computing/openshift), [istio](https://istio.io/), etc.
 - **Usability**.
 Developers just need to learn to write json/yaml(kubernetes native style) from [Kubernetes documentation](https://kubernetes.io/docs/home/).
 - **Integration**.
 It can work with the other Kubernetes clients, such as [fabric8](https://github.com/fabric8io/kubernetes-client), [official](https://github.com/kubernetes-client/java/).